The 20 Best Drug Induced Dyskinesia Doctors Near Me in Washington, US

 Offers Telehealth

 Dr. Wang is a board-certified neurosurgeon that believes all individuals are entitled to VIP care and treats all of his patients as he would want his own family treated.
 Recognizing each patient's unique needs, he delivers compassionate and personalized care.
 Dr. Wang realizes that surgery can be daunting and works with each patient to exhaust all non-invasive therapies before performing surgery.
 When he offers surgery, please know that Dr. Wang keeps abreast of the latest literature and technologies to ensure that his patients receive the best care.
 Dr. Wang is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Essential Tremor, Lordosis, Pseudotumor Cerebri Syndrome, Thalamotomy, and Deep Brain Stimulation.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Essential Tremor, Lordosis, Pseudotumor Cerebri Syndrome, Thalamotomy, and Deep Brain Stimulation.
+Dr. Wang is board certified in American Board Of Neurological Surgery.
+Dr. Wang is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia